About Elizabeth R. Harrison a Certified Nutritionist in Brattleboro, VT

-Elizabeth R. Harrison is our Board-Certified Clinical Nutritionist.
+Elizabeth R. Harrison is our certified nutritionist in Brattleboro, VT.
 In her late twenties, Elizabeth suffered from debilitating rheumatoid arthritis.
-After she was told she'd be in a wheelchair by the time she reached her thirties, she started working with a nutritionist, who advised her to have blood and urine analysis tests done to determine her functional immunology and autoimmunity.
+After she was told she'd be in a wheelchair by the time she reached her thirties, she started working with a nutritionist, who provided nutritional support and advised her to have blood and urine analysis tests done to determine her functional immunology and autoimmunity.

-Elizabeth has the correct credentials to provide professional nutrition services.
+Elizabeth has the correct credentials to provides professional nutrition services.
 She is passionate about educating her clients, listening to her clients, and providing resources and supplements that are necessary to obtain optimal health.

 - Western College for Women, Oxford, Ohio (Now Part of Miami University of Ohio), BA Psychology

 - Institute of Functional Medicine, Gig Harbor, Washington (Formerly the Northwest Academy of Preventive Medicine, Bellevue,

 - Washington); Elizabeth Pursues Continuing Education With This Organization

 - International & American Associations of Clinical Nutritionists; Elizabeth Receives Continuing Education From This Organization

 - Former Member of the Scientific Advisory Council, IAACN

 - Licensing & Certifications Are Current

 - Nationally Board Certified as a Clinical Nutritionist in 1991